Air Pistol, Air

 Met Police web page for Firearms FAQs (including security, plus air pistols and rifles)

-* Section 21 of the Firearms Act (see 'What is a Prohibited Person?' extract on 'prohibited persons')
+* Section 21 of the Firearms Act ('What is a Prohibited Person?'
+See above link to Firearms FAQs)

 Per above, also see Firearms Act 1968 as being amended